-Per Section 15061(b)(3) of the State Guidelines for the California Environmental Quality Act (CEQA), a Notice of Exemption has been prepared for the project because Section 15061(b)(3) states that a project is exempted from CEQA if the activity is covered by the common sense exemption that CEQA applies only to projects that have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
+- 1. A preliminary exemption assessment has been conducted by the City of Corona and it has shown that this project does not require further environmental assessment because it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.
 This amendment solely involves text revisions to an existing specific plan that already accommodates a variety of commercial uses.
 The zoning designations established in the specific plan are not affected by this amendment, therefore, the land uses anticipated on these properties will not impact the current environment.
-Therefore, there is no possibility that this activity will have a significant effect on the environment.
+Therefore, there is no possibility that this activity will have a significant effect on the environment. - 2.
+The plan systematically implements and is consistent with the General Plan for the following reasons: